 R301.1.1 Alternative provisions.
 As an alternative to the requirements in Section R301.1 the following standards are permitted subject to the limitations of this code and the limitations therein.
-Where engineered design is used in conjunction with these standards the design shall comply with the Building Code.
+Where engineered design is used in conjunction with these standards, the design shall comply with the Building Code.

 - 1. American Forest and Paper Association (AF&PA) Wood Frame Construction Manual (WFCM). - 2.
-American Iron and Steel Institute (AISI) Standard for Cold-Formed Steel Framing-Prescriptive Method for One- and Two-Family Dwellings (COFS/PM) with Supplement to Standard for Cold-Formed Steel Framing-Prescriptive Method for One- and Two-Family Dwellings.
+American Iron and Steel Institute (AISI) Standard for Cold-Formed Steel Framing-Prescriptive Method for One- and Two-Family Dwellings (AISI S230). - 3.
+ICC-400 Standard on the Design and Construction of Log Structures.